panchomb/ie-exercise-3/modules/machine-learning-services/workspace/compute/README.md

 | [`sku`](#parameter-sku) | string | Specifies the sku, also referred as "edition".
 Required for creating a compute resource. |
 | [`tags`](#parameter-tags) | object | Contains resource tags defined as key-value pairs.
 Ignored when attaching a compute resource, i.e. when you provide a resource ID. |

+### Parameter: `computeLocation`

+Location for the underlying compute.
+Ignored when attaching a compute resource, i.e. when you provide a resource ID.
+- Required: No
+- Type: string
+- Default: `[resourceGroup().location]`

 ### Parameter: `computeType`

 Set the object type.
 - Required: Yes
 - Type: string
 - Allowed: